-Apparently the Earth is bombarded by millions of tiny meteorites every day.
+The earth is bombarded by millions of tiny meteorites every day.
 A strong magnet can help you find the ones that fall near you.

-Magnetism effects our everyday lives in more ways than most people think about.
+Magnetism affects our everyday lives in more ways than most people think about.
 Magnets make great teachers aids for demonstrations.
 They can be used with our nickel plated steel balls to visualize molecules, geometric shapes, architectural and engineering principles, and many other mathematical and scientific principles.

 Pierce-free Body Jewelry

 Our smaller magnets (large ones will pinch and hurt) are often used in pierce-free body jewelry.